 Viking Grave Found Under the Floorboards of a Home in Norway

 A Norwegian couple made an unusual historic discovery during renovations of their home.
-They found a number of Viking era artifacts, and now archaeologists believe that they have found a Viking grave, right there, under their floor.
-Experts are currently carrying out a survey of the site and the grave is being hailed as a very significant find.
+First they found a number of Viking era artifacts, and then archaeologists declared that they had found a Viking grave, right there, under their floor.
+Experts are carried out a survey of the site and the grave is being hailed as a very significant find.

 The couple made the find while tearing up some floorboards in their family home in Seivåg near Bodø in Northern Norway.
 They were laying insulation when they came across some strangely shaped rocks.

 Naturally, they were curious, and then they saw something round glinting in the light.
-They knew that it had to be old because the house had been built in 1914 and the floorboards had not been moved since.
+They knew that it had to be pretty old because the house had been built in 1914 and the floorboards had not been moved since.
+But they were not prepared for what they had actually found.
 The house has been in the same family for over a century.

 Viking Burial Under the Boards